 Volunteering Companion Sessions

-You’ll also get access to 10 companion sessions that will help you crystallise and reflect on your experience to make you an even stronger Medicine Applicant!
+You’ll also get access to 10 companion sessions.
+They will help you crystallise and reflect on your experience to make you an even stronger Medical School applicant!
 Sessions cover topics including:

 Get An Edge In Your Application